PavithraPillai/Perl/README.md

 In the command prompt window you can run any perl script by launching
 > c:> perl c:\path\to\script.pl

-You can search Perl Modules (libraries) from http://www.cpan.org/ and install them by entering into CPAN first
+You can search Perl Modules (libraries) from the [CPAN](http://www.cpan.org/) website and install them by entering into CPAN first
 > c:> CPAN

 after which the install command will be: